 You can find suppliers who use environmental management systems (EMS) to maximise the environmental efficiency of their businesses.
 EMS accreditation can be awarded through British Standards (BS) and the International Organisation for Standardisation (ISO).

-Start off by discussing the options with your designer who should have a good working knowledge of the materials and suppliers available.
+Start off by discussing the options with your designer .
+He or she should have a good working knowledge of the materials and suppliers available.
 They may even suggest incorporating some recycled or green building materials into the design.

 Perhaps the most significant decision you will make is in the choice of house construction method.
 This constitutes a large portion of your material needs and each method has different implications both in construction and operation.
 Have a look at the options.